stan-hua/CytoImageNet/README.md

 * **Standardize file format** to PNG from other formats (TIF, JPG, FLEX, BMP, etc.)
 * Converting RGB images **to grayscale**.
-* If merging fluorescently stained channels, **normalize** each channel using 0.1th and 99.9th percentile pixel intensity.
-* **Merge** fluorescently stained channels to create grayscale images.
+* If merging fluorescently stained channels, **normalize** each channel using 0.1th and 99.9th percentile pixel intensity, then **merge** channels to create grayscale images.

 **NOTE**: Brightfield microscopy images are separated from fluorescent microscopy images.

-**NOTE**: Single channel images also exist (e.g. an image only stained for actin).
+**NOTE**: The dataset contains single channel images (e.g. an image only stained for actin, brightfield images).

 **EXTRA NOTE**: Normalization procedure follows preprocessing used in training [DeepLoc](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5408780/) and helps in brightening dim images.